-Dr. Graham Sher joined the Canadian Partnership Against Cancer’s Board of Directors in June 2012 and was elected Chair in 2016.
-He also served as Chair of the Performance Committee.
+Dr. Graham Sher joined the Canadian Partnership Against Cancer’s Board of Directors in June 2012 and was elected Chair in 2016 and serves as Chair of the Executive Committee.

 Dr. Sher is the Chief Executive Officer of Canadian Blood Services, the agency charged with managing Canada’s national blood, plasma and stem cell programs in all provinces and territories across Canada, excluding Quebec, as well as coordinating inter-provincial services for organ and tissue donation and transplantation across the country.

 Dr. Sher sits on a number of blood system and health-care related advisory bodies, and has provided consulting support to other countries in the transformation of their blood systems.
 Dr. Sher is a founding member of the Alliance of Blood Operators and was the first international director on the board of the AABB (formerly the American Association of Blood Banks), serving as its president in 2013-2014.
 Beyond blood system governance, he is passionate about health system design and management, and is active in a number of areas of health system performance improvement and policy development.

 Vice-Chair, Executive Committee; Finance, Audit and Risk Committee

 Helen Mallovy Hicks joined the Canadian Partnership Against Cancer’s Board of Directors in 2013.
 She serves as Vice-Chair of the Board, Vice-Chair of the Executive Committee and Chair of the Finance, Audit and Risk Committee.